-Social media branding includes the visual elements such as banners (Facebook and Twitter), social media post templates (for Pinterest and Instagram at the very least) and even the images you use.
+Social media branding includes visual elements such as banners (Facebook and Twitter), social media post templates (for Pinterest and Instagram at the very least), and even the images you use.

 Styled Stock Photography is, in my opinion, one of the absolute BEST ways to consistently show up, in a social + visual way.
 Some of my favorites are Haute Stock, Styled Stock Society, and SC Stockshop.

 2 | Opt-in Templates